 Travel at night is particularly hazardous.
 Buses, patronized by hundreds of millions of Indians, are convenient in that they serve almost every city of any size.
 However, they are usually driven fast, recklessly, and without consideration for the rules of the road.
 Accidents are quite common.
 Trains are safer than buses, but train accidents still occur more frequently than in other countries.
 In order to drive in India, you must have either a valid Indian driver's license or a valid international driver's license.
-Because of difficult road and traffic conditions, you may wish to consider hiring a local driver.
+Because of difficult road and traffic conditions, you may wish to consider hiring a local driver's license.
+Because of difficult road and traffic conditions, you may wish to cons driver.